top of page

 Multiservice Flyers

-As with most of the established templates, with every publication, simple adjustments to the spacing and positioning of certain text and images were made for a neater layout overall.
-As shown in the Lifemark Sport Medicine flyer above, changes to the colour scheme were sometimes required to remain consistent with the branding of the program or acquisition clinic.
-Searches for appropriate photographs for programs that had not been included before were also needed at times, such as Kinesiology in the Lifemark Sport Medicine flyer.
+For most of our established templates, each new publication involved making simple adjustments to the spacing and positioning of text and images to ensure a consistently neat layout.
+As seen in the Lifemark Sport Medicine flyer, changes to the colour scheme were sometimes necessary to maintain brand consistency with specific programs or newly acquired clinics.
+Additionally, I often had to source appropriate photographs for programs not previously featured, such as the Kinesiology section in the Lifemark Sport Medicine flyer.

 INTERACTIVE PDFS